neonpunch/LyricsInBridges/README.md

 **THE BELOW PORTION IN LYRICS.CC IS MILO'S RESPONSIBILITY**
 ### /-------------------------------------------------------/

-Iterate over the lyrics, checking to see if there are matching terms if so, set that coordinate to a color representing a match.
+Iterate over the lyrics, checking to see if there are matching terms.
+If so, set that coordinate to a color representing a match.

 Each row and colum will represent an individual word in the lyrics, meaning your main diagonal of your matrix should be completely filled in